OpenNLPLab/Tnn/README.md

 #### 2) Train the autoregressive language model

-Use the following command to train autoregressive language model:
+Use the following command to train the autoregressive language model:

 ```
 bash script_alm.sh
 ```

-You should change data_dir to the preprocessed data.
+You should change data_dir to preprocessed data.

 #### 3) Length extrapolation

-After training, you can do length extrapolation test by the following command, where length is the test length, e.g. 512, 1024,....:
+After training, you can do a length extrapolation test by the following command, where length is the test length, e.g. 512, 1024,....:

 ```
 bash length_extrapolation.sh tnn_v2_decay_99_pre length